vimond/replay/docs/insert.md

 ### Specifying text tracks along with the video source

 Subtitle files of different languages and kinds can be specified as text tracks along with the stream URL.
-There are requirements to the metadata following the subtitle file URLs.
+There are requirements to the metadata fields following the subtitle file URLs.

 ```.jsx
 <Replay